yooper/your-rapport/README.md

 others using email or other file sharing apps.

 🧠 Best Data Integrity Practices, so far:
-* Signed Hash for verifying the screenshot's integrity
+* Signed Hash for verifying each screenshot's integrity
 * Multiple timestamps are collected
 * Multiple attributes about the computer that took the screenshot are captured

-# Registering an account with Your Rapport
-You can register for a free account at https://osintliar.com/.
-Look for the "Your Rapport" product, from there buy the free version.
+* Source code is Open Source